voldikss/vim-codelf/README.md

 #### `:CodelfOpenBrowser [word]`

+Go to [CODELF](https://github.com/unbug/codelf) for the `word`.
+If no `word`, use the word under the cursor. [vim-browser-search](https://github.com/voldikss/vim-browser-search) supplies the same function.

 ## Statusline

 - `g:codelf_status`

-Open browser with querying the `word`.
-If no `word`, use the word under the cursor.
-My another plugin [vim-browser-search](https://github.com/voldikss/vim-browser-search) supplies the same function.

 ## Q&As